sebastianknopf/vdv736gtfsrt/README.md

 _Note: In this example there're two ports configured: One port for the GTFS-RT server (8080) and one port for the VDV736 subscriber (9091).
 The latter port depends on the participant configuration in `participants.yaml` as well as the used pattern (publish/subscribe or request/response)._

+### Using Data Logs
+By setting the configuratiion key `app.datalog_enabled` all requests and responses are logged to the directory `./datalog` as raw XML for debugging purposes.
+When running in Docker, you need to mount a directory on your host to `/app/datalog` to access the XML logs.

 ## License
 This project is licensed under the Apache License.
 See [LICENSE.md](LICENSE.md) for more information.